FHA Loans With Collection Accounts And Charge Offs

 - Never do this because by paying an old dormant collection account, what you are doing is re-activating the derogatory credit item

 - The credit bureaus will report it as a brand new collection account and your creditor scores will drop significantly

 - Plus the collection account will start as a fresh collection account on your credit report and your statute of limitation period will re-start over again

 - Leave old collection accounts alone even though you have an unpaid credit balance on it.

-- Derogatory credit items need to be removed by the credit bureaus 7 years after the date of last activity by federal law with the exception of bankruptcy, which remains on your credit report for a period of 10 years from the discharge date.
+- Derogatory credit items need to be removed by the credit bureaus 7 years after the date of last activity by federal law with the exception of bankruptcy

 Charge Off Accounts

-Charge off accounts do not count and home buyers can qualify for a FHA loan with charge off accounts no matter how much the charge off account balance is.
+Charge off accounts do not count and home buyers can qualify for an FHA loan with a charge off accounts no matter how much the charge off account balance is.

-Why Do Some Mortgage Lenders Ask To Pay Off Collection Accounts?
+Why Do Some Lenders Ask To Pay Off Collection Accounts?

 FHA guidelines are minimum lending guidelines and mortgage lenders do not have to just go off minimum lending guidelines.
 Mortgage lenders can impose their own lender overlays on their mortgage loan borrowers.
 If you go to a mortgage lender and they tell you that you need to pay off old collection accounts, then you know that they have their own lender overlays.
-If that is the case, give me a call or email me at email@example.com or at 262-716-8151.
-I am a mortgage banker with no lender overlays and just go off FHA lending guidelines.
+If that is the case, give us a call at 262-716-8151 or text us for faster response.
+Or email us at email@example.com.
+We are mortgage bankers with no lender overlays and just go off automated underwriting system findings.
 You can also apply online for a fast pre-approval by clicking APPLY NOW and I will get alerted right away.